ksenera/ConHacks-2025-AIGUN/README.md

 - Display recent news articles related to the 3 parts of ESGs, Environmental, Social, and Governence for the products manufacturer

 ## How to Use it
-- Install Chrome Estension
+- Install Chrome Extension
 - While on a site such as amazon open the extension in the top right of your browser
-- The extension will automatically load the ESG score for the manufacturer
+- The extension should automatically load the ESG score for the manufacturer, but search functionality was implemented for the hackathon deliverable.
 - Click the second tab labeled "News" to get a quick summary of recent news articles along with links to many more

 ## Tools & References Used: